Celebrating National PT Month: October 1–31

 Join APTA Pelvic Health as we recognize the power of pelvic health physical therapy professionals and their dedication to improving lives.
 During National PT Month, we invite you to get involved!
 Whether you're a physical therapist, patient, or advocate, there are many ways to show your support.

-Quick Links: Celebrating Pelvic Health in the Media | Access 2024 Free Webinar Recordings | PT Month DiscountsAdvocate for H.R.2480 | 🏆Nominate a PT/PTA for a Pelvic Health Award
+Quick Links: Celebrating Pelvic Health in the Media | Access 2025 Free Webinar Recordings | PT Month DiscountsRaise Awareness for H.R.4074 | 🏆Nominate a PT/PTA for a Pelvic Health Award

 Pelvic health physical therapists are essential in treating a variety of conditions like postpartum recovery, pelvic pain, incontinence, and more.
-They help patients regain control, confidence, and improve their quality of life.
+They help patients regain control, confidence and improve their quality of life.
 During National PT Month, we’re highlighting the resources available to help patients take charge of their health.

 Patient Resources:

-Special Events for National PT Month
+Special Events During National PT Month

 Pelvic Health Resources for Providers